-When measuring the pros and cons of a penis prosthesis it is important to take into consideration the differences between the two devices.
+When considering the pros and cons of a penis prosthesis, it is important to assess the differences between the two devices.
 A prosthetic penis that is semi-rigid, or malleable, is a bendable device that remains semi-firm at all times.
-Prior to intercourse the prostheses is bent upward and then bent downward following intercourse.
-The benefits of this type of penile prosthesis is that it is always firm and that unlike an inflatable prosthesis there are few mechanical parts that can fail during intercourse.
+Prior to intercourse, the prostheses is bent upward and then bent downward following intercourse.
+The benefits of this type of penile prosthesis is that it is always firm and that, unlike an inflatable prosthesis, there are few mechanical parts that can fail during intercourse.
 Another major benefit of the malleable prosthesis is that it is less expensive than other implanted prosthetic devices.

 The primary negative aspects of the malleable prosthesis is that it does not have a natural appearance.
 Because the penis is always semi-rigid, it never achieves a true flaccid appearance and may initially be uncomfortable.
 Manually raising and lowering the penis is another potential negative aspect that is associated with the malleable prosthetic penis.
 Over time this type of prosthesis may cause the skin to deteriorate or thin out.